 A Housing Action Plan is a policy document with a set of concrete steps for the City to support and encourage new housing production that meets local housing needs.
-The HAP uses an equity lens to develop clear, actionable strategies to meet current and future housing needs.
+The HAP used an equity lens to develop clear, actionable strategies to meet current and future housing needs.

-Puyallup's Housing Action Plan will:
+Puyallup's Housing Action Plan is:

-- Be tailored to the housing needs of the Puyallup community to ensure safe, healthy, and affordable housing for all.
+- Tailored to the housing needs of the Puyallup community to ensure safe, healthy, and affordable housing for all.

 To learn more about Puyallup’s Housing Action Plan project, community demographics, and information from the recently completed Housing Needs Assessment, watch these narrated presentations.

 The Department of Commerce requires the HAP to be adopted in June 2021.
 The timeline below identifies project milestones.
-The final Plan will detail next steps for implementation so the HAP’s goals can be fully realized.
+The final Plan will detail the next steps for implementation so the HAP’s goals can be fully realized.

 |Summer/Fall 2020|| Development of a Housing Needs Assessment to look at Puyallup’s community demographics and housing needs.|